-Prince Charles Opens A Bed & Breakfast, The Granary Lodge In Scotland
+Prince Charles Opens A Bed & Breakfast, The Granary Lodge, In Scotland

 Robert Lovie, the director of outreach for The Prince’s Foundation is very proud of the work which was done on The Granary Lodge.
 He explains that the work was done to increase tourism to the North Highlands of Scotland, and what it has to offer to visitors.

-“Our team has completed a wealth of hard work in recent months and is pleased with the result, which we hope will encourage people to spend longer in beautiful Caithness, an area so close to the heart of His Royal Highness.”
+“Our team has completed a wealth of hard work in recent months and is pleased with the result, which we hope will encourage people to spend longer in beautiful Caithness, an area so close to the heart of His Royal Highness,” Lovie said.

 The property opens to the public on Monday, and reservations can be booked through the website, Castle of Mey.
 There are eight rooms that are en suite, and two luxury suites with their own lounge areas, and breakfast is made on the property with locally sourced ingredients.